Skip to content

 Will Deen & Co's costs come off the compensation payment?

+No. You will receive the full payment.
 Usually your employer will cover the full cost of your legal advice.

 Will I have to pay tax on the compensation payment?

 Whether tax is payable depends on how the payment is made up.
 You will usually have to pay tax and national insurance on any wages and holiday pay.
 Generally, the first £30,000 of a payment made as compensation for loss of employment is tax-free.
 Redundancy payments up to £30,000 (both contractual and statutory) are usually tax-free.
-Payments in lieu of notice are tax free, provided that your employer doesn’t have a contractual right to make a payment in lieu of notice; and, in a redundancy situation, provided that the employer does not usually make a payment in lieu of notice as a matter of course.
-Benefits such as continued use of a mobile phone / company car are usually tax-free.
-If you want more specific advice about tax please ask, or seek independent financial advice.
-Even if the payment is being made to you tax free, the agreement normally makes it clear that if the Inland Revenue says that tax or NI is payable, you will be responsible for paying it, not the employer.
+Payments in lieu of notice are tax free, provided that your employer doesn't have a contractual right to make a payment in lieu of notice; and, in a redundancy situation, provided that the employer does not usually make a payment in lieu of notice as a matter of course.

 There is generally no obligation on an employer to provide a reference.
 Any reference that is provided should be true, accurate and fair.
 If not, the employer may be guilty of negligent misstatement.
 It is possible to incorporate a reference into the agreement.
-If you specifically request this, , and one has not already been agreed with your employer, you need to contact your legal representative to help you to negotiate the content of the reference.
+If you specifically request this, and one has not already been agreed with your employer, you need to contact your legal representative to help you negotiate the content of the reference.
 We will, if asked, ensure the inclusion of an appropriate clause in the agreement.
 This may delay the time it takes to get the agreement signed.

-This means that you will not be able to enforce any verbal statements given by the employer relating to the termination of your employment that do not appear in writing in theAgreement e.g. a promise to give you a reference, or extra payments.
+This means that you will not be able to enforce any verbal statements given by the employer relating to the termination of your employment that do not appear in writing in the agreement — e.g. a promise to give you a reference, or extra payments.

 Why Deen & Co?

-We’re a boutique firm specialising in employment law and have been representing and negotiating settlement agreements for over 10 years, helping to ensure our clients understand their options, their rights are defended and they receive the best outcome possible.
+We're a boutique firm specialising in employment law and have been representing and negotiating settlement agreements for over 20 years, helping to ensure our clients understand their options, their rights are defended and they receive the best outcome possible.

 We are regulated by the Solicitors Regulation Authority (SRA number 560747) and listed on the Law Society.